 Rep Ranges Explained: The Complete Guide

-Understanding how different rep ranges affect strength, muscle growth, and endurance to optimize your training results
+How different rep ranges affect strength and muscle growth, and how to use them in your training

 Quick Answer

-Different rep ranges produce different adaptations: 1-5 reps build maximal strength, 6-12 reps optimize muscle growth (hypertrophy), and 15+ reps develop muscular endurance.
+Different rep ranges produce different adaptations: 1–5 reps build maximal strength, 6–12 reps are often the most practical range for muscle growth (hypertrophy), and 15+ reps develop muscular endurance.
 However, all rep ranges can build muscle when taken close to failure.
 The key is choosing the right range for your goals and varying your training through periodization.

 Key Takeaways